 There’s a monster in the woods that surround the little city of Dent that grinds its teeth on young white bones and craves boy flesh.
-For as long as anyone in Dent can remember, two boys have gone missing from town every summer.
-Not for a generation, but for centuries—and for the boys that live in the city, the way the adults are resigned to this way of life is as horrible as the terror that’s stealing their friends.
 When Michael decides to penetrate the dense Ozark Mountain’s with his dog, Gus, he’s determined to uncover the truth about what’s been feasting on the city since long before his great grandpa moved there.
 What he discovers makes the Lovecraftian horror tales he reads in secret look like Dr. Seuss chapter books.

 The Storm Seller

-Described by one editor as "wickedly Faustian" and "chilling to consider," The Storm Seller is perhaps Hauth's best work.
-Here he mixes magical realism with horror and the result is a picture of two boys that sacrifice more than they could ever know to spend a single day together in the sun.
+Described by one editor as "wickedly Faustian" and "chilling," The Storm Seller is a tale of magical realism and horror; the result is a picture of two boys that sacrifice more than they could ever know to spend a single day together in the sun.